How healthcare is vulnerable to cyber attacks, assassinations & geopolitical agendas

 Stolen patient information can be used for fraud, impersonation, or held for ransomware attacks, depending on the hacker’s motives.

-According to Wolfe, non-state healthcare IoT hackers are mostly motivated by money and are not out to physically harm patients, but rather steal their data for ransomware, because “health data can fetch a higher price than credit card numbers.”
+Non-state healthcare IoT hackers are mostly motivated by money and are not out to physically harm patients, but rather steal their data for ransomware, because “health data can fetch a higher price than credit card numbers.”

 “This is more than just cybersecurity; it’s about ensuring that we as patients are not harmed or inadvertently put at risk due to a lack of security controls” — Richard Staynings